mizydorek/Fundamentals-of-Data-Analysis-Project-2020/README.md

 #### How to run the jupyter notebook

 From there run `jupyter notebook` command on the command line/terminal.
 This will open Jupyter in the browser.
-The notebook containing solution that is called `numpy.random.ipynb` can be opened by clicking on it.
+The notebook containing solution that is called `project.ipynb` can be opened by clicking on it.
 Once opened, select `Restart and Run All` from Kernel sub-menu to run the jupyter notebook.

 #### Viewing the Notebook